microsoft/d365bcdv/workshops/dataverse integration workshop/README.md

    ![Screenshot](../../images/search-for-sales-order-table.png)

 1. Select the **Views** section and **+ New view** button.
-1. Enter your unique view name, such as *YourAlias All Sales Orders*, and select the **Create** button to open Power Apps view designer.
+1. Enter your unique view name, such as *YourAlias All Sales Orders View*, and select the **Create** button to open Power Apps view designer.
 1. Select the **+ View column** button to add more columns to your view.

    ![Screenshot](../../images/add-more-view-columns.png)

 1. Select the **Save and publish** button.
-1. On Power Apps maker portal, select the **Apps** section and your *YourAlias Sales Order App* app.
+1. On Power Apps maker portal, select the **Apps** section and run *YourAlias Sales Order App*.
-1. Select the **All Sales Orders** dropdown menu and your *YourAlias All Sales Orders* view or the **Manage and share views** item to change your default view.
+1. Select the **All Sales Orders** dropdown menu and *YourAlias All Sales Orders View* or the **Manage and share views** item to change your default view.

    ![Screenshot](../../images/change-all-sales-orders-view.png)